Program overview

 • Optional paid co-operative education (co-op) work term for real-world experience.

-• Exposure to various aspects of mechatronics and automation technologies.
+• Exposure to various aspects of mechatronics, quality control, and project management.

 Career Options

-Graduates of the Electromechanical Engineering Technician program can pursue a variety of career paths in Canada, including:
+Graduates of the Electromechanical Engineering Technician program can pursue a variety of career opportunities in Canada, including:

 • Electromechanical Engineering Technician: Responsible for maintaining and repairing electromechanical systems in various industries.

-• Automation Technician: Works on the design, installation, and maintenance of automated systems and machinery.
+• Automation Technician: Works on the design, installation, and maintenance of automated systems and equipment.

-• Robotics Technician: Involved in the programming, operation, and maintenance of robotic systems used in manufacturing and other sectors.
+• Robotics Technician: Specializes in the installation and servicing of robotic systems used in manufacturing and other sectors.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.